knoxmodernmedia/inYourWords/README.md

 if you are super concerned maybe put them in a little css file or (gasp) put them in a <style> tag.

 That is all, I am open to suggestions, improvements, feel free to grab a fork and start improving.
 Thanks!

+###ADDED GOOGLE FONTS SUPPORT###
+to add google fonts to your project, add the google fonts script right before the body close tag:

+				<script type="text/javascript" src="googlefonts.inYourWords.js"></script>

+Then inside a script create an array of the google fonts you want to use, URL encoding them with + signs:

+				google_fonts = ["Meie+Script", "Modern+Antiqua", "Frijole", "Gochi+Hand", "Voces","Akronim", "Mystery Quest"];

+finally call the script with your array (use $(window).load to make sure the editor has already loaded):

+				$(window).load(function(){
+      			    Editor_Google_Fonts(google_fonts);
+      			});

+the editor will load the fonts, tag them and the php class will insert scripts to add the fonts in the output product.
+Note this means you cannot sanitize after the class has run, or you will lose the fonts.